dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 elephant graveyard where starving artists go to die in peace as stubborn, but joyful paupers.
-So, as technology expands our ability to create, while inevitably diminishing the space of the uncreated, we may become more interested in finding those pieces otherwise lost to the deafening roar of industrialization and consumerism.
+So, as technology expands our ability to create, while inevitably diminishing the space of the uncreated, we may become more interested in finding those pieces otherwise buried beneath the deafening roar of industrialization and consumerism.

->

-- so the best artists have the technical capability to hide their true vision.
-  - they have the acuity to develop a vision in the first place
+So, the best artists have the technical capability to hide their true vision.
+They have the acuity to develop a vision in the first place.
-  - and some of these people may have understood that, to truly push out their ideas, they may have needed to hide them in plain sight, within their work.
-    - therefore, they must also understand how to encode these kinds of symbols and messages.
+And some of these people may have understood that, to truly push out their ideas, they may have needed to hide them in plain sight, within their work.
+Therefore, they must also understand how to encode these kinds of symbols and messages.

   - and, most of all, the person capable of those things above, they are usually capable of success. fame & fortune will tempt them. it tempted me, but i had experienced so much pain in my life, i